neumino/neumino.github.io/movies.md

-### Caged
+### June &amp; Kopi
-*Released on 2021-01-26, vote average 10*
+*Released on 2021-01-28, vote average 6*

-An African American male is imprisoned and placed in solitary confinement after being found guilty of murdering his wife, as he&#39;s haunted by internal demons and his dead wife, and pushed to the breaking point by an abusive female guard.
+A street dog is taken in by a young couple, and the family pit becomes an instant accomplice as he adjusts to his new, loving home.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/08T1ObkO7O0?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/li8l80bY39w?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>